-Dr. Joanne Cacciatore is researcher and professor at Arizona State University whose nearly 40 studies in the area of traumatic infant and child death have been published nationally.
-She founded the MISS Foundation, an international organization for grieving parents with 75 outreach centers around the world, in 1996 after the death of her fourth child.
+Dr. Joanne Cacciatore is a researcher and professor at Arizona State University whose nearly 40 studies in the area of traumatic infant and child death have been published nationally.
+She founded the MISS Foundation,

-Dr. Katie Eastman has held a series of mental health related positions working with children and families, culminating in work with seriously ill and dying children and most recently adults with Cancer.
-She attended Boston University School of Theology and The University of Houston School of Social Work and acquired a Doctorate in Child Psychology.
+Dr. Katie Eastman has held a series of mental health-related positions working with children and families, culminating in work with seriously ill and dying children and most recently adults with Cancer.
+She attended Boston University School of Theology

-Dr. Gloria Horsley MFT CNS Ph.D. is the Founder and President of Open to Hope Foundation the world’s largest multi media web based resource for the bereaved.
-Dr. Gloria co-hosts, with her daughter Dr. Heidi, the cable television series “Grief Relief” and an Internet radio show.
-Dr. Gloria and Dr. Heidi have authored a number
+Dr. Gloria Horsley MFT CNS Ph.D. is the Founder and President of Open to Hope Foundation the world’s largest multi media web-based resource for the bereaved.
+Dr. Gloria co-hosts, with her daughter Dr. Heidi,

 Natasha Pedersen is the founder and CEO of the only Nordic Organization working on palliative care for children.
-She has is educated as a pastor and health care professional in Norway.
-Natasha is currently working on formalizing the first Norwegian national pediatric palliative care guidelines.
+She is educated as a pastor and a health care professional in Norway.

-Lanise Shortell is a RN, CHPPN (certified hospice and palliative pediatric nurse) with The Children’s program of Hospice Atlanta.
+Lanise Shortell is an RN, CHPPN (certified hospice and palliative pediatric nurse) with The Children’s program of Hospice Atlanta.
 Her passion is educating